-Financial assets consist of cash and balances with the UAE Central Bank, due from banks, due from the Head Office, affiliates and branches, investment securities, loans and advances, derivative financial instruments and other assets.
-Financial liabilities consist of due to banks, due to the Head Office, affiliates and branches, derivative financial instruments, subordinated borrowings, customer deposits, certificates of deposit and other liabilities.
+Financial assets consist of cash and balances with the UAE Central Bank, due from banks, due from the Head Office and affiliates, investment securities, loans and advances, derivative financial instruments and other assets.
+Financial liabilities consist of due to banks, due to the Head Office and affiliates, derivative financial instruments, subordinated borrowings, customer deposits, certificates of deposit and other liabilities.